Hebrews 10:8-10 Commentary

 Young's Literal: saying above -- 'Sacrifice, and offering, and burnt-offerings, and concerning sin-offering Thou didst not will, nor delight in,' -- which according to the law are offered--

-Wuest - “Above” refers back to Heb 10:5.
+Kenneth Wuest - “Above” (anoteros) refers back to Heb 10:5.
 The writer shows the incompetence of animal sacrifices to satisfy the will of God, and the setting aside of the same in order that room might be made for that Sacrifice which will permanently satisfy His holy requirements.
 When Messiah offers Himself as the sacrifice, God takes away the First Testament and brings in the second or the New Testament.
 And this is the argument of the Book of Hebrews.
 (Hebrews Commentary online)

 Above (511) (anoteros) is the comparative of ano (above) and can mean above or preceding as in this verse (a higher place in the written column) or higher, better or more honorable place at the table as in the only other NT use (Lk 14:10).
 Anoteros is first in the Greek sentence for emphasis.